allen-hunter/MassFarming-Alfheim_Edition/README.md

 # MassFarming - Alfheim Edition
  Mod to assist with large scale farming in Valheim, branched from MassFarming.

 While holding the configured hotkey (default Left Shift or Left Bumper on controller) and using the pickup action the player will automatically harvest all pickupable items of the same type in a radius around the target.
-This is mainly intended for assisting with farming, but also works on world spawn pickups like rocks/sticks/berries and beehives.
+This is mainly intended for assisting with farming, but also works on world spawn pickups like berries and beehives (but not rock or flint- we use a whitelist of what can be picked).

 Additionally, when planting crops, if the hotkey is held will plant in a grid around the original target (5x5 default grid size).